 The Pearl Harbor Visitor Center includes two museums that tell the story of the attack on Pearl Harbor and World War II.
 Outdoor exhibits on the visitor center grounds continue the narrative.

-Pacific Historic Parks' bookstore is located in the courtyard of the Pearl Harbor Visitor Center.
+Pacific Historic Parks operates the museum store, located in the courtyard of the Pearl Harbor Visitor Center.
 Proceeds from every purchase support National Park Service projects at World War II Valor in the Pacific National Monument.

-The Pearl Harbor Visitor Center and Pacific Historic Parks bookstore is open from 7:00am to
+The Pearl Harbor Visitor Center and the Pacific Historic Parks museum store is open from 7 a.m. to 5 p.m., seven days a week, except Thanksgiving, Christmas, and New Year's Day.

 Address: 1 Arizona Memorial Place, Honolulu, Hawaii 96818